Enhydriodon: Body Mass

+Palaeobiology

-As fossil bunodont otter genera including Enhydriodon generally lack complete specimens, their locomotion and ecological niches remain uncertain.
-A common theory of the Indian subcontinental species of Enhydriodon is that based on their robust, bunodont dentition similar to Enhydra, E. falconeri and E. sivalensis were both specialized in their diets that they commonly ate shellfish.
-This claim is likely made from analogies of the diet of Enhydra (abalones and marine bivales) and ‘’Aonyx’’ (freshwater crabs), but there is little paleontological evidence to directly support this claim.
-Regardless, it is suggested that the thick enamel in the posterior dentition of Indian Enhydriodon species makes them more molluscivorous than cancrivorous (in contrast, Indian Sivaonyx species are suggested to combine shearing functions of the carnassials with overall bunodont crowns to prey more on crustaceans, although bivalves could potentially have been secondary prey for it).
+As fossil bunodont otter genera including Enhydriodon generally lack complete specimens and postcranial elements, their locomotion and ecological niches remain uncertain.
+A common theory of the Indian subcontinental species of Enhydriodon is that based on their robust, bunodont dentition similar to Enhydra, E. falconeri and E. sivalensis were both specialized for commonly eating shellfish.
+This claim was made first by Willemsen from analogies of the diet of Enhydra (abalones and marine bivales) and Aonyx (freshwater crabs), but there is little palaeontological evidence to directly support this claim.
+Regardless, it is suggested that the thick enamel in the posterior dentition of Indian Enhydriodon species makes them more molluscivorous than cancrivorous (in contrast, Indian Sivaonyx species are suggested to have combined shearing functions of the carnassials with overall bunodont crowns to prey more on crustaceans, although bivalves could potentially have been secondary prey for it).
 The possibility of Enhydriodon preying on bivalves is supported by the presence of fossilized freshwater bivalve genera Parreysia and Lamellidens in the same locations as them, both of which are common throughout the entire Siwalik sedimentary column which spans from 15-2 mya, ranging with the presence of the Enhydriodontini tribe in the Indian subcontinent (India and Pakistan).

-The larger Enhydriodon species in the African continent are suggested to have different prey from their Indian subcontinental counterparts.
-It is suggested that they could've preyed upon a wider variety of foods in addition to their primary prey.
-Their bunodont dentition likely would not have limited genera like Enhydriodon from consuming softer prey.
-One suggested type of prey is large fish with hard external coverings such as catfish.
-Several catfish genera were present in Africa starting from their first appearances during the late Miocene coinciding with the presence of Enhydriodon, including extant genera Clarotes, Bagrus, Auchenoglanis, and Chrysichthys and the extinct genus Nkondobagrus.
-Crabs have been excluded as potential prey for African species of Enhydriodon species like E. dikikae given the lack of fossilized crabs at Dikika, unlikeliness for biomasses of crabs to support populations of large otters, and apparent incompatibility for enamel dentition.
-The overall lack of crabs in Africa and the large presence of catfish supports the claim that at least some African Enhydriodon species preyed on the latter, which were particularly abundant, easy targets for carnivores.
-Fast-swimming fish might've been unlikely to have been a regular source of its diet due to the emphasis on dentition meant to crush hard food in addition to large animals likely not catching having the ability to catch fast prey.
-Other armored prey, such as juvenile crocodiles, turtles, and ostrich eggs, are also suggested prey of E. dikikae.
+The larger Enhydriodon species in the African continent are suggested to have preyed upon a wider variety of foods in addition to their primary prey including softer prey despite their bunodont dentitions, making their potential diets distinct from those of their Indian subcontinental counterparts.
+One suggested type of prey was large fish with hard external coverings such as catfish.
+Several catfish genera were present in Africa starting from their first appearances during the late Miocene coinciding with the presence of Enhydriodon, including the extant genera Clarotes, Bagrus, Auchenoglanis, and Chrysichthys and the extinct genus Nkondobagrus.
+In contrast to the slow-moving, abundant catfish, crabs in Africa were excluded as potential prey for African species of Enhydriodon given the lack of fossilized crabs at Dikika, unlikeliness for biomasses of crabs to support populations of large otters, and apparent incompatibility for enamel dentition.
+Fast-swimming fish might have been unlikely to have been regular food sources due to the specialized dentition for crushing hard food in addition to large animals likely not having the ability to catch fast prey.
+Other armored prey, such as juvenile crocodiles, turtles, and ostrich eggs, were also suggested prey of E. dikikae.